kubevault/kubevault/docs/concepts/vault-server-crds/vaultserver.md

 ### spec.configSource

 `spec.configSource` is an optional field that allows the user to provide extra configuration for Vault.
 This field accepts a [VolumeSource](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
-You can use any kubernetes supported volume source such as configMap, secret, azureDisk etc.
+You can use any Kubernetes supported volume source such as configMap, secret, azureDisk etc.

 > Please note that the config file name needs to be `vault.hcl` for Vault.